Butcher Boys: Production

 Kim Henkel originally wrote Butcher Boys in 2008 as a modern sequel to 1974's The Texas Chain Saw Massacre, which he co-created with Tobe Hooper.
-He later re-wrote Butcher Boys as a standalone film, which is why it is often referred to as a "spiritual sequel" to The Texas Chain Saw Massacre.
+He later re-wrote Butcher Boys as a standalone film.
 Richard Whittaker of The Austin Chronicle wrote, "…a cannibal film, loosely adapted from Jonathan Swift's A Modest Proposal, in rural Texas?
 Hard not to see the connection."

 Production took place in both Austin and San Antonio.
 It was directed and edited by two of Henkel's previous film students, Duane Graves and Justin Meeks, with whom he had collaborated in 2009 on the Bigfoot horror feature The Wild Man of the Navidad.

 Reception

+However, the film has successfully found an audience on YouTube, amassing over 21 million views under the moniker Cannibal Boys.

 Reviews of the movie were polarized.
 Bloody Disgusting described it as "tainted meat you've tasted before."
 Evan Saathoff of Birth.
 Movies.
 Death. described it as "a strange, misguided film."
 ComingSoon.net explained "this is one of those films that will split people right down the middle.
 It may have nothing to offer some and others may find its madness exhilarating.
 The performances are certainly unhinged and played to perfection."
 Joel Harley of Horror DNA wrote "it's brutal, gory and disarmingly amusing, Butcher Boys is a fun film by The Texas Chain Saw Massacre’s less remembered co-creator and two exciting new directors."
 DVD Exotica proclaimed "Butcher Boys is not an official TCM movie in name.
 But it is absolutely, 100% the next chapter in the story."
 While Outlaw Vern concluded, "it’s worth completist viewing for Chainsaw series fanatics like myself."